 - Headspace Gauge

 OK…you have your Jalapeno Pepper Wine Jelly…now what?
-What an I gonna do with this Jalapeno jelly?
+What am I gonna do with this Jalapeno jelly?

 - Of course, it’s perfect on just about any cheese.
-My preference is a hard cheese, like Gruyere or Manchego.
-But I know there are many who love a good Jalapeno Pepper Jelly on cream cheese, as well as Brie.
+My preference is hard cheese, like Gruyere or Manchego.
+But I know many love a good Jalapeno Pepper Jelly on cream cheese, as well as Brie.

 - Use it in a vinaigrette as a substitute for honey or sugar.